-- Telephone
+- Analog telephone modem

 - Local Area Network (LAN)

 - Intelligent Chassis Management Bus (ICMB)

-- Local Direct
+- Local Direct connection

 The connection methods are described in the following paragraphs.

 Telephone

 A telephone/modem connection may be used to communicate with a managed server.

 A telephone connection is particularly useful when the managed server is not communicating with the local area network, such as when the server is hung or powered-off.